-If no: "Okay, I understand that you're not ready to set a Quit Date." • Discuss some aids to cutting down "Some women find it helpful to find ways to occupy their hands, their mouth, and their mind as they go through the process of cutting down. .
-Can you think of some ways to keep your hands busy instead of smoking (doodle, crafts. rubber band) or mouth (gum, straw, hard candy)?
-"Another way to cut down is having a smoke free home.
+- If yes: Praise heavily and record her Quit Date. - If no: "Okay, I understand that you're not ready to set a Quit Date yet." - " If no: Skip to next bulleted item. - > Discuss some aids to cutting down.

+"Some women find it helpful to find ways to occupy their hands, their mouth, and their mind as they go through the process of cutting down.
+Can you think of some ways to keep your hands or mouth busy instead of smoking (doodle, crafts, rubber band; gum, straw, hard candy)?

+"Another way to cut down is having a smoke-free home.
 This can also help protect the baby's health."
 I was wondering if you have heard about the ways breathing cigarette smoke can harm your baby?"

-If "yes", ask her to tell you about what she's heard and if accurate, reinforce this information and if inaccurate, let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-If "no", let her know about at least two potential harms or risks.
-Refer to tabbed section "Reasons to Stay Quit Postpartum".
-"Now that you know about these dangers would you like to think about ways to keep cigarette smoke away from your baby?
-If no: End call or go to next appropriate section.
+" If "yes," ask her to tell you about what she's heard and, if accurate, reinforce this information;

+if inaccurate, let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.")

+" If "no," let her know about at least two potential harms or risks.
+(Refer to the section "Reasons to Stay Quit Postpartum.")

+"Now that you know about these dangers, would you like to think about ways to keep cigarette smoke away from your baby?

-If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?
+- " If no: End call or go to next appropriate section. - " If yes: Can you think of any things you could do now to help keep cigarette smoke away from your baby?

-- Discuss ideas she may have.

-- If she has no ideas:
+If she has no ideas:

-- "One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house.
-Could you tell me about any rules you may have about smoking in your house?"
+"One way that other women keep cigarette smoke away from their baby is to have rules about smoking in their house or car.
+Could you tell me about any rules you may have about smoking in your house or car?"

-Probe to find out if:

-- 1. No one is allowed to smoke anywhere inside her home - 2.
-Smoking is allowed in some rooms or at some times - 3.
-Smoking is permitted anywhere inside her home If yes to response 1: No one is allowed to smoke anywhere inside her home • Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
+- 1. No one is allowed to smoke anywhere inside her home. - 2.
+Smoking is allowed in some rooms or at some times. - 3.
+Smoking is permitted anywhere inside her home.

+If yes to response 1: No one is allowed to smoke anywhere inside her home.

+- Let her know that this is an excellent rule and that having a smoke-free home is one of the best things she can do for her own health and the health of her baby.
 Remind her of the benefits of a smoke-free home and encourage her to think about other places that could be smoke-free, like her car.
-Refer to tabbed section "Reasons to Stay Quit Postpartum". - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
-Problem solve around issue(s) that she brings up.
-Use appropriate tabbed sections. - Thank her, wish her well and end the call.
+(Refer to the section "Reasons to Stay Quit Postpartum.") - "Do you think you will have any trouble keeping your home smoke-free now that the baby is born?"
+Problem-solve around issue(s) that she brings up.
+Use appropriate sections. - Thank her, wish her well and end the call.

-If yes to either response 2 or 3: Smoking is allowed in some rooms or at some times and/or smoking is permitted anywhere inside her home Let her know that smoking by a window or fan, opening a window or limiting smoking to certain rooms in the house will not completely protect the baby.
-"It sounds like your baby is likely to breathe cigarette smoke.
-Would you like to develop a plan for keeping your baby smoke-free at home?
-If yes: Discuss ideas she may have.
+If yes to either response 2 or 3: Smoking is allowed in some rooms or at some times and/ or smoking is permitted anywhere inside her home.

+- Let her know that smoking by a window or fan, opening a window, or limiting smoking to certain rooms in the house will not completely protect the baby. - "It sounds like your baby is likely to breathe cigarette smoke.
+Would you like to develop a plan for keeping your baby smoke-free at home? - If yes: Discuss ideas she may have.